Main Office

 Related Reading: What You Need to Know Before Pursuing PTSD Treatment with EMDR

 Unprocessed trauma can be paralyzing and disrupt the quality of your life.
 A qualified trauma therapist will guide you through the healing of your trauma, empowering you to become an active participant in life.
-If you are in the Chicagoland area, please reach out to us in our locations in Glen Ellyn, Chicago (Jefferson Park), Sycamore, or Yorkville for help and support.
+If you are in the Chicagoland area, please reach out to us in our locations in Glen Ellyn, Chicago (Jefferson Park), or Sycamore, for help and support.
 You do not need to go through this alone.

-Rhonda Kelloway is the owner and principal therapist at Life Care Wellness, a group psychotherapy practice in Glen Ellyn, Sycamore, Yorkville, and Chicago (Jefferson Park neighborhood), Illinois.
+Rhonda Kelloway is the owner and principal therapist at Life Care Wellness, a group psychotherapy practice in Glen Ellyn, Sycamore, and Chicago (Jefferson Park neighborhood), Illinois.
 She is a trauma specialist utilizing a Somatic Experiencing framework to utilize the body’s wisdom in healing.
 She also uses EMDR and a variety of traditional psychotherapy approaches in her work.
 In addition to being a psychotherapist, she is a trained divorce and family mediator.